-May 30 Contest: Scramble!
+October 7 Contest: Scramble!

 SCRAMBLE TOURNAMENT (team game).
 In a scramble, all players in the group tee off, the best shot is selected, and all other players pick up their ball and move it to the ball with the best position (the team decides by consensus).
 Then all players hit the next shot from that spot (within one club length, no closer to the hole).
 This continues until the ball is holed, and one score is recorded for the team for that hole.
 In groups with fewer than 4 golfers, players should take turns hitting an additional shot so that there are 4 balls hit from each position.
-To be counted for prizes, you'll turn in one scorecard for your group to the pro shop after your round with player names and the team's total score recorded.
+To be counted for prizes, turn in one scorecard for your group to the pro shop after your round with player names and the team's total score recorded.
 Points awarded for the most creative team names!

-2023 Tuesday Ladies League Contest Overview
+2025 Tuesday Ladies League Contests

 WEEKLY PRIZES include a $5 or $10 gift certificate for that week's winners, depending on the contest.

-CONTEST RULES are as follows, and the 2023 contest schedule is listed below.
+CONTEST RULES are as follows, and the 2025 contest schedule is listed below.

-2023 CONTEST SCHEDULE
+2025 CONTEST SCHEDULE

 WEEKLY PRIZES include a $5 or $10 gift certificate for that week's winners, depending on the contest.